minio/docs/source/minio-cli/kes/kes-policy.rst

 .. mc-cmd:: show
    :fullpath:

-   This command outputs the policy JSON document too ``STDOUT``.
+   This command outputs the policy document to ``STDOUT``.

 .. mc-cmd:: list
    :fullpath:

-   This command lists all policies on the KES server.
+   This command lists policies on the KES server.

 .. mc-cmd:: delete
    :fullpath: